 The Best Classic Rock Songs ever performed originated mostly during the decades of the '60s and '70s.
-I am a huge classic rock fan and grew up glued to the music of this era.
-My personal favorite rock band of all time has always been the Beatles, but there are numerous other solo artists and groups that I loved listening to while growing up.
-A shortlist of my other faves are Led Zeppelin, The Rolling Stones, The Doors, Elton John, Eric Clapton, Mountain, The Kinks, Boston, ELO, The Doobie Bros., CSNY, Jethro Tull, and Fleetwood Mac.
+Being a huge classic rock fan and growing up glued to the music of this era produced hundreds of memories.
+My favorite rock band of all time has always been the Beatles, but there were numerous other solo artists and groups that I loved listening to while growing up.
+Some of my other faves were Led Zeppelin, The Rolling Stones, The Doors, Elton John, Eric Clapton, Mountain, The Kinks, Boston, ELO, The Doobie Bros., Three Dog Night, CSNY, Jethro Tull, and Fleetwood Mac.

-There were numerous other great artists during this era, but these stick out in my mind, mainly because they had so many great tunes.
-When I rate favorite artists, albums, or songs I use a fairly simple formula.
+There were numerous other great artists during this era, but these stick out in my mind, mainly because they had so many great tunes and produces some wonderful memories.
+When rating favorite artists, albums, or songs I use a fairly simple formula.
 The music must sound great and strike a personal chord within my life.
 Also, it needs to sound as good to me now as it did when I heard it for the first time.
 Usually, I am not swayed by highly commercialized tunes such as "Stairway to Heaven" by Led Zeppelin.
 I once loved this song until I heard it for the 5,000,000th time.
 Sorry to you purists out there.
 This is only my humble opinion.

 My list begins with "Barracuda" by Heart.
 This is one of many songs that really show off the vocal ranges of Ann Wilson, who I believe has one of the strongest voices among female rock & roll performers of all time, behind only a few like Grace Slick, and Janis Joplin.
 Of course, Aretha would be up there, (possibly #1) but I consider her mainly soul & blues rather than classic rock.